Pura's 10 minute guide to the Carretera Austral

 Visiting the condor rookery at our friends' estancia

 "Pura's three co-founders met in Torres del Paine in 1994.
-One of them hitch-hiked all the way back to Santiago and it was on this journey he fell in love with the Carretera Austral.
+One of them hitch-hiked all the way back to Santiago and it was on this journey he fell in love with Patagonia.
 He's not stopped going back."

 You'll hear it referred to by its English name - the Southern Highway - and also as Pinochet's Road in 'honour' of the former dictator, who ordered it built.
 We've spent so much time here, and the road is such an integral part of our identity, that we feel a bit like it's also Pura's Road.